 About the Contest

-The contest, presented by the Office of Alumni and Parent Relations and the Hope Fund, provides students with an opportunity to recognize parents, step-parents, or guardians whose presence, endeavors, dedication, and care have contributed to his or her personal development and academic success.
+The contest, presented by the Office of Alumni and Parent Relations and the Hope Fund, provides students with an opportunity to recognize family members whose presence, endeavors, dedication, and care have contributed to his or her personal development and academic success.

 - Identify and illustrate a life lesson you have learned from a family member.

 - Share how this lesson has contributed to your personal development and academic success and how you have used or plan to use this lesson during your time at Hope College.